GalacticBot/galactic-docs/blog/2022-07-24-changelog.md

 Unfortunately midway through development of V3, Discord decided that how bots interact on the platform will change on a somewhat fundamental level.
 This obviously threw some major wrenches in development.
 Personally not the biggest fan of this change.
 Typing in commands with their respective options feels clunkier now and makes some of the commands look odd.
-Anyway, without further ado...

 # The changes

 ## Permissions
 In case you are not familiar with the slash commands yet, they introduced client-sided permission controls for commands.
-Basically server administrators can now define who can run certain commands.
+Basically server administrators can now define who can see and run certain commands.
 This has some benefits and drawbacks.
 Firstly the bot defines some default permissions which prohibits normal users from running moderation commands, it sets these based on the permissions that you can see when running `/help component:<command>`.
 **If you already use Discord based permissions (i.e. you don't use permission types `grant` or `both`) for the bot this changes nothing for you**